 - Make sure information is accessible to pupils who are disabled

-The Equality Act says that the accessibility plan must take account of the pupils’ disabilities.
-It should also consider the wishes of the pupils and their parents.
+The Equality Act says that the accessibility plan must take account of the pupils’ disabilities and the wishes of the pupils and their parents

-The SEND code of practice 2015, states schools must publish an SEN Information report.
-It should include information about :
+The SEND code of practice 2015, states schools must publish an SEN Information report which includes information about :